Updated: Dec 27, 2022

 Where's Your Covid Test?

 Moving to Hawaii would be difficult enough, but the state also required us to have negative Covid tests within 72 hours of the final leg of our flight to Kailua-Kona.
 On our itinerary, that meant we should be tested in Phoenix, Arizona.
-If we did not have results in time for our flight, we would be required to quarantine in a hotel room, where we would not be allowed to leave, rent a car, or even take the dogs for a walk.
+If we did not have results in time for our flight, we would be required to quarantine in a hotel room, where we would not be allowed to leave for 10 days.
 This possibility totally freaked me out.

 In October 2020, Covid tests were almost impossible to arrange; in fact it took me many hours to locate clinics in Phoenix that would test non-Arizona residents solely for travel purposes.
 But I did find three options and planned our hotel stays to be nearby.